by Trevor Waddington, Founder & President, Truth Tree

 Closing and P.S.-ing

 The last paragraph of your email should inquire about a general understanding of all that was included in the email.
-Coupling a closing paragraph and a postscript, a great one-two punch is to tier your calls to action.
+When coupling a closing paragraph and a postscript, a great one-two punch is to tier your calls to action.

-For example, the closing paragraph should give them multiple options to schedule a campus visit.
-Then in the postscript, suggest they complete a bigger step, like applying.
+For example, the closing paragraph should give them multiple options to schedule a campus visit, register for an open house, email the admission director to schedule a private tour, etc. Then, in the postscript, suggest they complete a more significant step, like applying.

-Now that we know our goal, understand our objectives, and learned some tips to create a compelling email drip, let’s break down potential content for FOUR sample emails.
+Now that we have our goal, we understand our objectives, and learned some tips to create a compelling email drip, let’s break down potential content for three emails.

 The Email Sequence Breakdown